reactioncommerce/reaction-docs/developer/packages/including.md

-# Reaction cycle
+# Package cycle

-Package authors should choose a support path for their packages, and use the `cycle` property in the package registry to indicate the kind of support path a package uses.
+Package authors should choose a support path for their packages, and use the `cycle` property in the **Reaction package registry** to indicate the kind of support path a package uses.

 **Core**